Timothyng28/remotion-draft/DYNAMIC_VOICE_ID_IMPLEMENTATION.md

 # Dynamic Voice ID Implementation

 ## Summary
 Updated the entire codebase to use dynamically selected voice IDs instead of hardcoded values.
-Now all hardcoded instances of `pqHfZKP75CvOlQylNhV4` use the voice selected by the user in the landing page.
+Now all hardcoded instances of the default voice use the voice selected by the user in the landing page.

 ## Problem
-The voice ID `pqHfZKP75CvOlQylNhV4` was hardcoded in 29 locations across the codebase, including:
+The default voice ID was hardcoded in 29 locations across the codebase, including:
 - LLM prompts that generate Manim code
 - Code fixing/patching utilities
 - Error messages and repair prompts